What is implementation science?

 Implementation research is needed to account for the complexities of the systems in which interventions are implemented since other approaches often fail to address these.
 Results of implementation research support evidence-based policymaking that can build robust programmes to improve public health.

-The GACD has invested over $250 million USD in implementation science research for chronic non-communicable diseases, to see more of the GACD impact visit: https://www.gacd.org/our-impact/global-impact
+The GACD has invested over $375 million USD in implementation research for chronic non-communicable diseases.
+To see more of the GACD impact visit: www.gacd.org/our-impact/global-impact

 Why is implementation science important for non-communicable diseases?